 How to Apply from Sri Lanka

 Alternative identification: Sri Lankan passport (issued by the Department of Immigration and Emigration).
-Proof of address via utility bills from the Ceylon Electricity Board (CEB), Lanka Electricity Company (LECO), National Water Supply and Drainage Board, or bank statements from Bank of Ceylon, Commercial Bank, Sampath Bank, or Hatton National Bank.
+Proof of address via utility bills from Ceylon Electricity Board (CEB), Lanka Electricity Company (LECO), National Water Supply and Drainage Board, or bank statements from Bank of Ceylon, Commercial Bank, Sampath Bank, or Hatton National Bank.

 Spending Tips for Sri Lanka